California

 Chinatown Mall in Sacramento

 During the Gold Rush of the 1840s, Chinese immigrants moved to California.
-This area of Sacramento became a hub for the Chinese residents.
+This area of Sacramento became a hub for Chinese residents.
 Find a Paifang Gate and the Confucius Temple along with retail shops.

 McKinley Rose Garden

 Walk through a historic rose garden with 1,200 rose plants.
-It’s also one of 130 All American Rose Selection Display Gardens across the U.S.
+It’s also one of 130 All-American Rose Selection Display Gardens across the U.S.

 Visit the Capitol of California with kids and find lots of fun and adventure from learning about its Gold Rush past at several state park sites to the California State Capitol Park.
 There's stream trains to ride and the railroad musuem to explore as kids (and maybe adults) learn about the Transcontinental Railroad.
 Find lots of free things to do in Sacramento too along with top parks and much more.
 Top Things to do in Sacramento | Best Places to do in Sacramento with Kids #Sacramento #California Credit: Visit Sacramento